vbousquet/vpx_lightmapper/README.md

 The import tool is used to create a scene setup (empty or from an existing table), then update it.
 The initial imports will create the default collections, loads everything and try to set up the right collections.
 A few things to note:
 - All flasher are imported initially hidden since they are mainly use for lighting effects.
 You will have to move the ones you need to the wanted bake groups.
 - Lights are imported as emitting geometry or point lights depending on the 'bulb' option in VPX.
+Lights which arelikely inserts follow a specific process (generate a slightly reflective cup below playfield, generate a translucency map for the playfield)
 - Movable parts of gates, spinner, triggers and bumpers are placed in the indirect collection.

 When updating, the process is the following: